-XpSetLocaleHinter - set a "locale hinter" function and description of it char \XpGetLocaleHinter(
+XpSetLocaleHinter - set a "locale hinter" function and description of it char XpGetLocaleH inter( XE HinterProc hinter_proc)

-XpGetLocaleHinter - get a pointer to and description of the current "locale hinter" function hinter\proc A pointer to a "hinter proc".
+XpGetLocaleHinter - get a pointer to and description of the current "locale hinter" function hinter_proc A pointer to a "hinter proc". hinter_desc A pointer to contextual information about the locale hinter proc.